 A $1 million scholarship fund has been created to support 110 high school students from under-represented groups (low socioeconomic status and Aboriginal learners) to pursue science, technology, and mathematics (STEM) subjects at SACE level.

-Scholarships of $7500 to $10,000 can be used to cover the cost of tutors, laptops, excursions or anything that directly supports the student to achieve in their chosen STEM subjects.
+Scholarships up to $10,000 can be used to cover the cost of tutors, laptops, excursions or anything that directly supports the student to achieve in their chosen STEM subjects.

 Applications are being sought from public school secondary students who will be undertaking SACE stage 1 STEM subject(s) in 2019 and SACE stage 2 subject(s) in 2020.

 To apply for this scholarship you must be:

 - enrolled in a government school

-- committed to completing at least 1 of the following STEM subjects at SACE stage 1 and stage 2
+- committed to completing at least 1 of the following STEM subjects at SACE stage 1 and stage 2 level; specialist mathematics, mathematical methods, chemistry or physics.

-- demonstrating high potential in STEM subjects (C minimum in year 10 maths and science)
+- achieved C minimum in year 10 maths and science

 - willing to participate in mentoring programs, and other activities that support career awareness in STEM and dispositions for STEM learning